 The roll out of the National Broadband Network under the December 2013 strategic review has placed a greater emphasis on existing hybrid fibre coax plant being utilised within the national broadband infrastructure.
 In December 2014 the revised NBN agreement saw Telstra’s HFC network and elements of Optus’s HFC infrastructure deployed as part of the NBN, so reducing the overall cost of the NBN rollout.
-This is expected to reach some 3.6 million premises by June 2016.
-NBN Co in mid-2015 began trialling new HFC technologies in several suburbs of northern NSW and southern Queensland.
+This is expected to reach some 3.6 million premises by June 2016, when NBN Co is scheduled to commercialise HFC services, following trials held in several areas of northern NSW and southern Queensland.
 The company expected to be able to incorporate DOCSIS3.1 technology within the NBN’s multi-technology mix from 2017.
+This aim found encouragement in January 2016 when CableLabs certified hardware from five vendors for DOCSIS3.1.
+Modems compatible with DOCSIS3.1 will be available to customers when services start later in 2016.

 The other main cable player is TransACT, operating a hybrid fibre coax network in Ballarat, Geelong and Mildura.
 Since the acquisition of TransACT by iiNet in late 2011, these networks have been integrated in the latter’s company’s overall infrastructure plans.

 There were 996,000 cable broadband subscribers as of June 2015, compared 966,000 at the beginning of the year.
 This represents only 7.2% of the total broadband market in Australia.
 However, most of these subscribers are high-end users providing relatively high ARPU for the cablecos.

 Companies mentioned in this report: